 You can also top the finished soup with a sprinkle of fresh parsley for a pop of color.

-• How to prep ahead of time: You can dice the vegetables up to 2 to 3 days before making if needed.
+• Prepping: You can dice the vegetables up to 2 to 3 days before making, if needed.

-• How to store: Place leftover crab bisque in an airtight container and keep in the fridge for up to 3 to 4 days.
+• Storage: Place leftover crab bisque in an airtight container and keep in the fridge for up to 3 to 4 days.

-• How to freeze: Cream-based soups tend not to freeze well, but you can try by placing the bisque in a freezer-safe bag or container for up to 4 to 5 months.
+• Freezing: Cream-based soups tend not to freeze well, but you can try by placing the bisque in a freezer-safe bag or container for up to 4 to 5 months.

-• How to reheat: For the best results, warm this bisque back up in a stock pot or Dutch oven on the stove over medium heat until warmed through.
+• Reheating: For the best results, warm this bisque back up in a stock pot or Dutch oven on the stove over medium heat until warmed through.
 Be careful not to boil it again or the cream can curdle.

 What makes a soup a bisque?